-Minors take a total of 12 hours of Political Science and 12 hours of Communication Studies.
-This minor is administered by the Department of Communication Studies.
-See that Department section of the catalog for more information.
+A minor in Political Communication requires 24 hours, including 12 hours of POSI and 12 hours of COMM.
+This minor is administered by the Department of Communication Studies; please refer to the Department section of this catalog for more information.